Film and Television MSc

-If you've got the ambition to explore how storytelling is changing across TV, film and new media – and develop the skills required to bring the next generation of stories to life – then this MSc Film and Television pathway will help you get there.
+If you've got the ambition to explore how storytelling is changing across TV, film and new media – and develop the skills required to bring the next generation of stories to life – then this MSc Film and Television Master's will help you get there.

 You'll unpack the technical, academic and professional skills needed for a career in the industry.
 You'll learn to use the latest kit and develop the techniques that'll make you attractive in whatever area of TV and film you want to pursue.

 Once you graduate with MSc Film and Television, you'll be ready for careers across the industry, such as a production manager, researcher, assistant to producer or director, and technical operator.

 MSc Film and Television entry requirements

 A good honours degree or equivalent in a relevant subject.

 English language requirements